MasterVint/SteamToolMaster/README.md

 # SteamToolMaster
 A solution which provides various tools for items on steam built entirely on c++, current features listed below
 ### TradePrice
-> Quickly calculate the total cost of multiple items denoted in keys and metal
+> Calculate the total cost of multiple items denoted in keys and metal
+### KitMaker (unfinished)
+> Calculate the price of turning a Professional/Specialized killstreak fabricator into a kit

 # Installation Guide
 ### Step 1